What is a College?

 Do I need to take STEP?

 We do not expect candidates to have taken STEP before applying.
-We may ask for 1 in STEP I as part of conditional offers in Engineering/Chemical Engineering and Computer Sciences.
-All conditional offers for Mathematics, Maths with Physics and Computer Science with Mathematics will include achieving grades 1 in both STEP II and STEP III.
+We may ask for 1 in STEP I as part of conditional offers in Engineering/Chemical Engineering.
+All conditional offers for Mathematics, Maths with Physics and Computer Science with Mathematics will include achieving at least grades 1 in both STEP II and STEP III.